MystenLabs/sui/doc/src/learn/how-sui-works.md

 Sui votes result in *[eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency)* in the classical sense.
 Eventual consistency is achieved when two authorities who have seen the exact same set of transactions reach the same state.

-Eventual availability is achieved through eventual consistency.
+[Eventual availability](https://hal.inria.fr/inria-00609399/document) is achieved through eventual consistency.
 If one honest authority certifies the transaction, all of the other honest authorities will, as well.
 One of the components that is missing from eventual consistency is the witnessing of the convergence.

 This means we do not insist by default on two authorities having the same state.
 This would be possible only by halting input transactions, which is impractical.
 So transactions arrive in no particular order, and views of the authorities into those transactions are limited.
-And authorities do not normally communicate in the world of causal order.
-As a result, getting a fresh view of the total world state is difficult in an efficient manner.
+Sui transactions do not reach authorities in a well-specified total order, so that two authorities can be at different stages of completely replicating the set of transactions that went through the system.

 Sui’s high throughput and low latency is unrivaled.
-Other blockchains that operate from a [proof of work](https://en.wikipedia.org/wiki/Proof_of_work), for instance, may take an hour or more to reach consensus across the required six blocks due to a lack of deterministic finality and (strong) synchrony assumptions.
+Other blockchains that operate from a [proof of work](https://en.wikipedia.org/wiki/Proof_of_work), for instance, may take an hour or more to reach consensus across the required six blocks due to a lack of deterministic finality.

 And the Sui model encourages third parties to assist with transaction submissions.
 For example, if you run an app (say, game) on the blockchain and have many users, you can manage transaction submission on behalf of those users.
 You as the app owner may use the servers where you store the state of the game to run the Sui Gateway service.